Comprehensive Summary on ‘What is FRM’?

 The process of FRM certification includes passing two sequential exams: FRM Part 1 and FRM Part 2.
 These exams have been specifically designed to test the candidate’s knowledge and understanding of concepts, techniques, and tools about financial risk management.

-FRM Part 1: This part provides the candidate with the foundation necessary in risk management, consisting of four major topics: Foundations of Risk Management, Quantitative Analysis, Financial Markets and Products, and Valuation and Risk Models.
-The part 1 paper brings one hundred multiple-choice questions, and it is held in May and November.
-The duration of the exam is four hours.
+- FRM Part 1: This part provides the candidate with the foundation necessary in risk management, consisting of four major topics: Foundations of Risk Management, Quantitative Analysis, Financial Markets and Products, and Valuation and Risk Models.

-FRM Part 2: FRM Part 2 expands on topics introduced in Part 1 and goes on to discuss the actual implementation of risk management strategies.
+- FRM Part 2: FRM Part 2 expands on topics introduced in Part 1 and goes on to discuss the actual implementation of risk management strategies.
 Market Risk Measurement and Management, Credit Risk Measurement and Management, Operational Risk and Resiliency, Liquidity and Treasury Risk Measurement and Management, and Risk Management and Investment Management will be discussed.
-The format of this test is the same as that of Part 1, comprising 100 multiple-choice questions, and the dates of examination for both parts are the same.

-FRM Syllabus
+What does the FRM Syllabus Include?

-The syllabus is discussed in detail below, please note that the weightage of each subject in percentage is written beside their name in brackets.
+The syllabus is discussed in detail below; please note that the weightage of each subject in percentage is written beside their name in brackets.

 FRM Part 1